Applications are now being accepted for

 - Funds may not be used for family members.

-- Fellowship holders agree to deliver a presentation on their research activities upon conclusion of their fellowships.
+- Fellowship holders agree to deliver a public presentation on their research.

 Qualified candidates are encouraged to click the links below to apply.

 Please access the JDC Archives' finding aids here.

 Titles and descriptive information for JDC films and videos relating to your topic can be obtained by submitting an AV research request here.